 Guest Host: Ezra Klein

-EZRA KLEIN, GUEST HOST: And thank to you for sticking around at home
+EZRA KLEIN, MSNBC ANCHOR: Thank you to you at home for sticking around for

 (BEGIN VIDEO CLIP)

-BARACK OBAMA, PRESIDENT OF THE UNITED STATES: Today, we`re releasing
+BARACK OBAMA, PRESIDENT OF THE UNITED STATES: I think Ronald Reagan

 (END VIDEO CLIP)